sophiagodoy/customer_management/README.md

 - `nome`: Name of the client
 - `cpf`: CPF of the client
 - `celular`: Cell phone number of the client
-- `proximo`: Pointer to the next client in the list
+- `proximo`: Pointer to the next client in the listi

 ### Functions